Curragh Camp: History

-Crimean War and establishment of Curragh Camp
+Crimean War

 There were numerous training camps organised on the Curragh in the 19th century including for training militia to defend the UK during the Napoleonic Wars.
 However, the first permanent military structures were designed and built from 1855 by British soldiers of the Corps of Royal Engineers to support efforts in the Crimean War.
 These structures for 10,000 infantry were constructed of wood.
 The camp also had its own post office, a fire station, ten barracks, two churches, water-pumping station, courthouse and clock tower.

-Events and routines in 19th-century camp
+19th-century

 In 1861, Queen Victoria and Prince Albert visited to inspect troops, including their son, Edward, Prince of Wales, who was serving at the camp.
 A great troop review was held for the visit and an album of the occasion can be found in the Royal Archive at Windsor Castle.

 The first of the "modern" barracks (Beresford Barracks) was built at the camp in 1879, and six new barracks were subsequently constructed around the start of the 20th century: Ponsonby Barracks, Stewart Barracks, A.S.C Barracks, Engineer Barracks, Gough Barracks and Keane Barracks.

 By 1893, the General Officer Commanding (GOC) was Major-General Lord Ralph D. Kerr CB.
 The garrison was the 1st Battalion Royal Irish Regiment (18th Foot), the 1st Battalion Lancashire Fusiliers (20th Foot), and the 2nd Battalion Worcestershire Regiment (31st Foot).
 In 1894, the Worcestershires were replaced by the 2nd Battalion the Hampshire Regiment (67th Foot).

-The Curragh was a little isolated, which led to stringent regulations about taxi fares.
-However, the camp was well provided for, with recreational facilities (including, for the officers, hunting with the local gentry), several postal deliveries a day (last collection for England at 11pm), and a daily Mass for Catholics at the East Church.
+The Curragh was isolated but offered recreational facilities such as hunting with the local gentry), postal deliveries and a daily Mass for Catholics at the East Church.
 A gun was fired every day at reveille, at 1pm and at 9.30pm.